Gariuai Hydroelectric Plant

 The Gariuai Hydroelectric Plant is a run-of-the-river micro hydro power plant located in the town of Gariuai in Baucau District, East Timor.
-It is the only operational hydroelectric power station in the country.
+It failed within months of its first startup, due to a landslide which took out the penstock.
+A subsequent effort to restore the penstock a few years later was inadequate, and the penstock failed yet again.
+This time due to a lack of welding between the pipes.
+The dams, transmission lines, power station and much of the penstock remain intact but the site has not been used for power generation since the last failure in 2008.
+It was the only operational hydroelectric power station in the country, and has operated for just a few months total.
 In order to reduce dependency on diesel generators, sites were surveyed in 2004 in Baucau District for a hydroelectric power plant.
 Two streams, Builai and Wainalale were selected to provide water to the power station.
 Construction began in 2006.
 A 2 m tall embankment dam was constructed on Builai stream and a second 1 m high dam was built on Wainalale stream.
 Connecting the dams to the power station is 2200 m of penstock.
 A single 326 kW Pelton turbine-generator is located in the power station which was commissioned in November 2008.
 The elevation between the reservoirs and the power station affords a hydraulic head of 196 m.
 The project cost US$1.4 million which was funded by a grant from the Norwegian Water Resources and Energy Directorate.